 Step 7: Fill the cookies.
 Use the back of a round tablespoon to indent the center of the cookie, then fill the center with the pumpkin cream cheese filling (image 7 above).

-Step 8: Chill and bake!
+Step 8: Bake the pumpkin cheesecake cookies.
 Sprinkle the top edge with the crumble, then chill the cookies in the freezer for 3-4 hours, overnight is best! (image 8 above).

 Once baked, let the tray cool completely on a wire rack then dust with more powdered sugar and enjoy!